 My Doctor is a special episode of Doctor Who starring almost every incarnation of the famous Time Lord; up to and including Matt Smith.
 It also features some of his most notorious adversaries, such as the Daleks, Cybermen and The Master.

 Following on from My Doctor, the Wildsound Film Festival requested a one page short story from Mark they could use in an upcoming table read session.
 He delved deep into his archives (stories folder on his PC) and found a short story which fitted the bill called The Attack.
 This was a tale of a man suffering from panic attack and how he dealt with these situations.
-The Wildsound Festival accepted the submission and below is the resulting table read.
+The Wildsound Festival accepted the submission and above is the resulting table read.

 As part of the Dizzy Emu Screenwriting competition, this short script has been published on Amazon worldwide.
 The story tells the tale of a university student who ends up travelling in time to 1928 to meet her idol, Charlie Chaplin.
 But things take a turn for the worse when she takes a picture of him with her smart phone and a higher power known as Mr. Time takes steps to protect the timeline.